“B” horizon

 best used on golf courses but not generally recommended for home

 lawns.
-In some cases, it may become a weedy grass when
+In some cases, it may be considered a

 berm |